-The development of convective instability is vital to the development of severe convective storms such as this.
-The process whereby mid-level warm dry air overlays moister air nearer the surface to create areas of convective instability is a complex one.
+The development of convective instability is vital to the development of isolated severe convective storms such as this.
+The convective destabilization process is a complex one, in which differential motions of mid-level warm dry air over regions of moister air nearer the surface can create isolated areas of convective instability,.
 Not only must there be a local concentration in moisture at low levels, but the moisture must first be capped by increasing subsidence of dry air from aloft during the time while the low level moisture is concentrating in an area.
 This creates the convectively unstable environment suitable for severe convection.
+It is advantageous to have the upper-level drying slightly out of phase with the area (initially lagging) of progression of the area of low-level moisture flux convergence.

 For the convection to occur, however, the low level moisture must be able to break through the overlying subsidence inversion.
 This can occur by having sufficient low level convergence present to lift the inversion while convective clouds are forming below.
-To aid the low-level lifting process, it is advantageous to have the forcing for the upper-level subsidence and drying slightly out of phase (moving ahead of) the area of low-level moisture flux convergence.
+This process must also be monitored using available real-time wind observations.

 Study of the nowcast images for this case show that was indeed the case for this example.
-The increase of low-level moisture is almost coincident with the development of convection, while the concentration of middle-level dryness occurs over northwestern Indiana approximately 1-2 hours before the convection redeveloped there, followed by a movement of the dryness extreme farther to the east.
+The increase of low-level moisture was almost coincident with the development of convection, while the concentration of middle-level dryness occurs only slightly before the convection redeveloped there, followed by a movement of the dryness coming from farther to the west.